gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 ### Removal of `useNavigate` hook

 We updated our [`@gatsbyjs/reach-router` fork](https://github.com/gatsbyjs/reach-router) to be compatible with React 18 and React Server Components.
-While doing that we removed the `useNavitate` hook.
+While doing that we removed the `useNavigate` hook.
 Please use `navigate` instead:

 ```diff
 - import { useNavigate } from "@gatsbyjs/reach-router"